 Tv chef Jamie Oliver changed a lot of people’s attitude about food.
-Using common language and cheeky phrases he showed the nation just how easy it can be to embrace foreign cuisine.
+Love him or hate him, he has had a massive impact on the food we eat in this country.
+Using common language and cheeky phrases he showed the nation just how easy it is to embrace foreign cuisine.

 This philosophy extended to all food culture.
 And in the bread world, foreign staples such as ciabatta, pizza and sourdough became less exotic.

 As they became more widespread, they became more accurate in their traditional description.
 The days of foodies being satisfied with frozen “pain de cuisine” loafs reheated in supermarket bakeries is over.

 Naturally, the competition of bread quality has heated up.

 Supermarkets produced “artisan” ranges, whilst bakeries in the capital popped up everywhere influenced on Parisian culture.

 The bread is still a long way off from the demanding quality expected by our continental cousins.
 But if we look for it, we can find it.

 How my outlook of bread production has changed

 One of the biggest explosions over the past decade or two has been Sourdough bread.
 I admit, I hadn't come across it until my mid twenties.
 Despite its heritage, as far as I was concerned, before 23, it didn’t exist.

 At that time I had bought a bake book.
 It mentioned no need for ascorbic acid and used tiny amounts of yeast, it made no sense!
 I had been baking for supermarkets for years and it contradicted my experience.